ThomasD-FL/Crypto_SysSec/README.md

 2. Understanding crypto currency

+Nonce: In cryptography, the term nonce was taken up to designate a combination of numbers or letters that is only used once in the respective context.
+Typical ways of generating a nonce are the use of (cryptographically secure) random values that are sufficiently large so that the probability of double use is negligible (see birthday paradox),

 Transaction: Each node in the peer-to-peer network acts as a register and trustee who carries out changes of ownership and automatically maps verifiable rules about these transactions.
 All transactions are always audited by all other nodes.

 If a participant now wants to transfer an amount to an account, he creates a transfer order with the amount and the public key of the target account and signs this order with his secret key.
 This order is published via the P2P network.
 It now has to be checked and certified and archived as a transaction in the joint accounting.